-Who has accesses to the critical business applications of the organization?
-Who constantly works on a sensitive data base that is potentially prone to cyber threats?
+Who has access to the critical business applications of the organization?
+Who constantly works on a sensitive database that is potentially prone to cyber threats?
 It must be the employees of the organization, of course.

 Therefore, before the attackers can trick the employees or steal their identities, organizations should empower employees with regular security training and awareness sessions.

 Tips on conducting successful security training and awareness sessions